FBC TV

 FBC TV is an entertainment and news channel based in Fiji broadcasting in English, Hindi and Fijian.
 It is the third commercial free to air channel in Fiji.
 It was launched on 25 November 2011 by the Fiji Prime Minister - Rear Admiral (Ret.)
 Frank Bainimarama.
 It covers 90% of Fiji’s population through VHF and UHF TV Band.
 Fiji Television, Mai TV and PBS TV are the main competitors of FBC TV in the country.
 FBC TV is operated by Fiji Broadcasting Corporation, the company which also runs 6 radio stations, Radio Fiji One (iTaukei), Radio Fiji Two (Hindustani), Gold FM-Fiji (English), Bula FM (Fijian), 2day FM-Fiji (English) and Mirchi FM (Hindi).
 It had sold over $100,000 worth of television programming, even before it had officially signed on air.

+FBC TV was first suggested in 1968 as part of a television feasibility study that would give the corporation a television station.

 FBC TV lifted the standard of local television news coverage by bringing in a top New Zealand news producer for months to train their local TV journalists.
 Its signal now reaches places in Fiji where no TV signal was available previously.

 Mai TV was first to break Fiji Television’s monopoly but did not have the years of market domination and exclusivity Fiji TV had been given to build its powerful position.
 FBC, already a successful radio broadcaster, became a powerhouse when it launched FBC TV, with support from the Government.

 FBC TV was given exclusive rights in Fiji to telecast Miss World 2012.
 In October, 2013, it acquired the rights to exclusively air the 2013–14 Premier League live on its free-to-air channel. as well as the 2013 Constellation Cup.